 Note that the valid UDP types are: integer, string, float, double, date, timestamp, boolean, long, file, and url.

-From the Project Explorer create a view in any module.
+From the Projects Navigator create a view in any module.

-You can modify the values of any of the UDPs from the graphical user interface.
+You can modify the values of any of the UDPs from the property inspector.

 OMBREDEFINE CLASS_DEFINITION 'VIEW' DELETE PROPERTY_DEFINITION 'UD_VERSION'

 UDOs are objects that you define and add to the workspace in addition to existing workspace objects.

 All UDOs must belong to a module, and the module itself is a UDO.
 This module acts as the topmost container holding other objects within it.
 A module can contain folders, first class objects (FCOs), and second class objects (SCOs).
 Similarly, a folder can contain other folders, FCOs, and SCOs.
 An FCO can contain one or more SCOs.